redpesk-common/sec-gate-fedid-binding/docs/2-installation_guide.md

 * if you rather CLI interface to HTML5, feel free to replace 'afb-ui-devtools' with 'afb-client'.

-## Rebuild 'fedid-binding' from sources
+## Rebuild 'sec-gate-fedid-binding' from sources

-**Notice**: recompiling fedid-binding is not requirer to implement your own set of commands and/or sandbox containers.
-You should recompile 'fedid-binding' only when:
+**Notice**: recompiling sec-gate-fedid-binding is not requirer to implement your own set of commands and/or sandbox containers.
+You should recompile 'sec-gate-fedid-binding' only when:

 * targeting a not supported environment/distribution.
 * changing code to fix bug or propose improvement *(contributions are more than welcome)*